Tbeaumont79/tbeaumont79/README.md

 ## 🎮 Fun Facts

-- 🎾 I play tennis and love rock climbing
+- 🎾 I play tennis and love climbing
 - ☕ Trying to reduce my coffee intake... but still a fan!

 Thanks for visiting my profile! 🚀